vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 // second array is [ "X", "A", "B", "C", "Y", "Z" ]
 ```

-By using spread operator in an array literal, we did say: the second array will have `X` as the first element, then all the elements from the first array, no matter what is their number.
+By using spread operator in an array literal, we say: the second array should have `X` as the first element, then all the elements from the `firstArray`, no matter what is their number.
 And then the last two elements will be `Y` and `Z`.

 #### Merging arrays
 Of course, you can use spread operator in an array literal multiple times.
-This can be useful for example for merging multiple existing arrays, which would be more difficult using traditional imperative approach:
+This can be useful for example for merging several existing arrays, which would be more difficult using traditional imperative approach:

 ```javascript
 let mergedArray = [...firstArray, ...secondArray, ...thirdArray];